Meta-Method/Nova-Corporation-Laws/Essential/Board of Advisors.md

 * The changes to the representation may be calculated at the 1st of each given month, or the earliest possible time, for the remainder of the month.
 * Departments are to prioritize Departmental Class-Os above all other possible Voting Member Canidates, and may surpass this mandated limit however lacking non-Departmental Class-Os.
 * Each Department is guaranteed two voting members.
+* Each Department is given a maximum of seven voting members, including the Department Class - X.
 * The limit of members in the Board of Advisors follow the calculation of limits to the Huntington-Hill method.
 This method shall guarantee that there shall not be any more than 32 Representatives in total for all 6 groups (Security Corps, Innovation Department, Regulations Department, Engineering Department, Department of Operations, Red Wolves).